 This eight-week summer program, supported by the National Science Foundation, aims to give its participants a clear understanding of the world of mathematics, primarily through firsthand experience.
-Participants are grouped into research teams, assisted by a graduate student, and led by the project directors.
+The dates of the 2023 program (subject to final NSF approval) will be June 11-August 5.
+Participants are grouped into research teams and led by the project directors.
 Teams engage in original research, of significant interest and potential impact.
 Participants receive a stipend ($4000 for undergraduates), housing, and additional funds toward food.

 Expected participant outcomes include mastery of the problem area, appreciation of mathematical scholarship, improvement of technical speaking/writing skills, presentation of results at scholarly conferences, and publication of results in scholarly journals.